AutoFile: Wholesale, Exempt and Untaxed Transactions

-Our Reports are based on the transaction information we receive from your cart.
+- Our Reports are based on the transaction information TaxJar's system receives from your cart.

-- This means that for most carts, if you don't collect sales tax on a transaction, our system will see that the sale is untaxed, but we're not able to see an explanation that tells us why a particular item was untaxed.
+- If you don't collect sales tax on a transaction, our system will see that the sale is untaxed, and without further categorization, we're not able to see an explanation that tells us why a particular item was untaxed.

 - For this reason, AutoFile is based on the Expected Sales Tax Due Report in your account.

-However, for some carts you can categorize your exempt items inside of your TaxJar account so your TaxJar Reports will recognize your Product Tax Codes and exclude your exempt sales.
+If you sell using these carts, we strongly recommend you categorize your exempt items inside of your TaxJar account so your TaxJar Reports will recognize your Product Tax Codes and exclude your exempt sales.

 - We show you how to do this here.